 How does the Better Beaches grant program work?
-A portion of your state taxes goes toward activating public beaches through free Better Beaches events.
+State budget funds are allocated to the Better Beaches Program.

 You tell us how you want your money to be spent through participatory budgeting.

 The community comes together for the Shamrock Splash to raise additional funds.